Infopisteprojekti/infopiste/documentation/backend.md

+# Backend Documentation
 # Requirements

-`Node` version 24 is used to build the backend image. `npm` is also required.
+- `Node.js`: Version 24
+- `npm`

 The dependencies required by the application can be installed by running `npm install` in the [backend/](../backend) directory.

-# Backend technologies used

-The backend of the application is built with Express.
-The database of choice is MongoDB. `Mongoose` is used to interface with the database in the backend.

-# Backend structure
+# Technologies Used

-The backend can be found at the [backend/](../backend/) directory.
+The backend is build with the following technologies:

+- Express - HTTP server and routing
+- MongoDB - Database
+- Redis - Cache
+- Docker - Containerization for development and production environments

+# Structure

-It includes both development environment and production `Dockerfile`s.
+The backend code lives in the [backend/](../backend/) directory and includes separate development environment and production `Dockerfile`s.

-Various connections and configurations are defined in the [backend/utils](../backend/utils/) directory.

-The server is started in [server.js](../backend/server.js).

-The express app is built in [app.js](../backend/app.js).

-The connection to the database is formed in [dbConnection.js](../backend/utils/dbConnection.js).

-`app.js` offers an endpoint for health checks:
+Key files and directories:
+- `server.js` - Application entrypoint
+- `app.js` - Express application setup (routes, middleware)
+- `controllers/`
+- `utils/` - Various connections, configurations and helpers
+  - `dbConnetion.js` - Mongo connection logic
+  - `redisClient.js`
+  - `graphClient.js` - Microsoft Graph API initialization and integrations
+  - `graphHelper.js` - Helper functions for `graphClient.js`
+- `models/` - Mongoose models

+## Health Check
-`/api/health` responds with status 200 and message `ok`.
+`/api/health` responds with status 200 and message ok.

-The endpoint for fetching room data is defined in [controllers/rooms.js](../backend/controllers/rooms.js).

-A `Room` is a [mongoose model](../backend/models/room.js) containing:
+## Rooms
+- **Controller:** `controllers/rooms.js`
+- **Model:** `models/rooms.js`

+`Room` document contains:
 - `roomEmail`: the university email address associated with the room
 - `displayId`: the room's display ID
 - `displayName`: the room's display name